2102Mule-Nick/iyad_shobaki_p1/README.md

 ## TODO List

-* Send email notifiaction to the user and the hotel
+* Add NotificationService and send email notifiaction to the user and the hotel
+* Continue adding Junit testing to the whole project

 ## Getting Started